avezqureshi14/supabase-with-uniscraper/README.md

-# UniScrape - Your Ultimate App Store and Play Store Scraper
+# UniScrape - App Store and Play Store Scraper

 Hey there, Developer and App Enthusiast community! 👋 I'm excited to share a little coding adventure that has been brewing lately.